 This video is similar to the one above but contains footage other than at the Dallas Police Department.
 The scene where Jack Ruby shoots Lee Oswald is at the 6:03 mark.

 The son of a former Pentagon Counter Intelligence officer breaks the story of how his father, a Military agency insider (Col. Christensen), reveals to his family what actually happened in Dallas on 11/22/63… and why it happened (2:54).

 It is ‘interesting’ that this video is no longer available.
-Disappeared down the rabbit hole or something.
-I guess Washington does not want you to know the truth.
+It disappeared down the rabbit hole or something.
+I guess Washington does not want you to know the truth!

 Oliver Stone discusses the 50th anniversary of President John F. Kennedy’s assassination on November 22, which was chronicled in his blockbuster film, “JFK.”